Abbey Levy: Boston College

 Levy transferred to Boston College for the 2020–21 season, posting two shutouts and six wins in eleven games.
 In the quarterfinals of the 2021 NCAA championship, she made 45 saves in a 3–1 loss to Ohio State University.

 In the 2021–22 season, Levy started a career-high 33 games, all but one that the Eagles played that year.
 She finished fifth in the NCAA in wins with 18, and first in saves with 1,143, the latter also setting an Eagles record.
 She recorded two assists and two 50-save games, including a 50-save loss to Harvard University in the finals of the Beanpot tournament.

 Playing as a graduate student in 2022–23, Levy was named alternate captain of the Eagles.
 She matched her career best in shutouts, including one in the Beanpot semifinals.
 Her career-high .947 save percentage ranked second in the nation and was the best single-season mark in Eagles history.
 She was the first female goaltender in Hockey East history to play an entire conference slate with a save percentage above .945 and goals against average below 1.75 (minimum 30 shots against per game), and was a semifinalist for National Goalie of the Year and runner-up for Hockey East Goaltender of the Year.

 At the end of her Boston College career, Levy held the program records for save percentage (.940) and saves per game (31.96), and ranked top five in multiple other categories.

 Professional

 As a graduating NCAA athlete, Levy was not eligible for pre-draft free agency in the newly established Professional Women's Hockey League (PWHL).
 She was selected 64th overall by PWHL New York in the eleventh round of the 2023 PWHL draft, and signed a one-year contract with the team on November 8, 2023.
 During the inaugural PWHL season, she recorded the team's first home-ice victory, a 3–2 shootout victory over Montreal on February 21, 2024, and finished the season with a .906 save percentage.
 She signed a one-year contract extension with New York on June 21, 2024.
 On June 20, 2025, after appearing in just two games in the 2024–25 season, she signed a one-year contract with the Boston Fleet.
+On June 21, 2026, Levy signed a one-year contract with expansion side PWHL San Jose.